maidsafe/sn_browser/README.md

 - `yarn`
 - `yarn rebuild`

-And to run dev mode:
+And to run dev mode, ensure you run `yarn` with `NODE_ENV=dev` set:
 - `yarn dev`

-Want to run 'production' variables, but with hot reloading?:
+Want to run 'production' variables, but with hot reloading?
+Ensure you run the initial `yarn` with `NODE_ENV=` set, then:
-- `yarn live-dev` Will work _soon_.
-Right now it's hinging upon registering the url scheme for opening the app, which won't work until we've gotten all schemes going.
+- `yarn live-dev`
+Note, you'll need a crust.config set for the application.
+[Helper commands are available on osx/linux](https://github.com/joshuef/peruse/blob/master/package.json#L43-L44) (not windows yet, sorry! this is only temporary.)

 And to package:
 - `yarn package`